Diocese of Fresno

 The Diocese of Fresno (Dioecesis Fresnensis) is a diocese of the Latin Church in the Central Valley of California in the United States.
 It is a suffragan diocese of the Archdiocese of Los Angeles.

-As of 2023, the bishop of the Diocese of Fresno is Joseph Brennan.
+The bishop is Joseph Brennan.
 Since 1922, the diocesan see has been in the City of Fresno with the cathedra at St. John's Cathedral.

 Statistics

 The Diocese of Fresno consists of 35239 sqmi of the southern San Joaquin Valley of California, a portion of the Sierra Nevada Mountains and some valleys in eastern California.
 The diocese contains Fresno, Inyo, Kern, Kings, Madera, Mariposa, Merced, and Tulare counties.
 For administrative purposes, the diocese is subdivided into five deaneries: Fresno City, Fresno (rural), Tulare/Kings, Kern/Inyo, and Merced/Mariposa.

-As of 2023, the total population of the diocese was 3,014,103 inhabitants, of whom 1,244,400 were registered Catholic.
-The diocese maintains 87 parishes, several charities, two high schools, numerous elementary schools, a small newspaper, retreat center and several cemeteries.
+As of 2023, the total population of the diocese was 3,014,103 inhabitants, of whom 1,244,400 were registered Catholics.
+The diocese maintains 87 parishes, several charities, two high schools, numerous elementary schools, a small newspaper, a retreat center, and several cemeteries.